vinfreecs/genga/docs/Param.rst

 Main parameters
 ---------------
-- | Time step in days
+- | :literal:`Time step in days`, (default = 6.0 days)
   | Should be minimal ca. 30 steps per orbit for the second order integrator.
+  | Can be set to negative values for an integration backward in time.

-- | Output name
+- | :literal:`Output name` (default = "test").
-  | All output files will contain this name
+  | All output files will contain this name,

-- | Energy output interval, (in timesteps)
+- | :literal:`Energy output interval`, Interval when energy information is written, in units of timesteps, (default = 100).
   | (See :ref:`EnergyFile`)

-  |  - when set to 0, then no energy output is written.
+    - when set to 0, then no energy output is written.
-  |  - when set to -1, then only the last energy output is written.
+    - when set to -1, then only the very last energy output is written (or when a simulation is stopped).

-- Coordinates output interval = 100
-- Number of outputs per interval = 1
+- | :literal:`Coordinates output interval`, Interval when output coordinates are written to a file, in units of timesteps, (default = 100).
+  | (See :ref:`OutFile`)

+    - when set to 0, then no coordinate output is written.
+    - when set to -1, then only the very last coordinate output is written (or when a simulation is stopped).

+- | :literal:`Number of outputs per interval`, Can be used to write outputs at a number of consecutive time steps at each output Interval.
+  | In units of time steps.
+  | See :ref:`OutputsPerInterval`.
+  | (default = 1).

+- | :literal:`Coordinate output buffer`, can be used to temporarily store outputs in a GPU buffer before transferring the data back
+  | to the CPU.
+When outputs are written frequently, then this option can speed up the data transfer.
+  | In units of time steps.
+  | (default = 1)
+  | The energy outputs within a buffer size are skipped in this mode.

+- | :literal:`Irregular output calendar`, filename of the irregular output calendar file,
+  | Can be use to write coordinate and energy outputs at specified times.
+  | See :ref:`IrregularOutput`

+    - :literal:`-` : nothing happens
+    - <calendar file name>: the calendar file is used and irregular output files are written.

+- | :literal:`Integration steps`, total number of time steps to run.
+  | (default = 1000 time steps)

-- Coordinate output buffer = 1
+- Input file = initialplanet_2048.dat
+- Input file Format: << x y z m vx vy vz >>
-- Irregular output calendar = -
+- Default rho = 2.0
-- Integration steps = 100000
+- Angle units = radians

 Stellar parameters
 ------------------
-- | Central Mass:
+- | :literal:`Central Mass`
-  | Mass of the central star, in Solar Masses (default = 1)
+  | Mass of the central star, in Solar Masses (default = 1.0)

-- | Star Radius:
+- | :literal:`Star Radius`
-  | Physical radius of the central star in AU (default = 0.00465475877 = Solar radius)
+  | Physical radius of the central star in AU (default = 0.00465475877 AU = Solar radius)

-- | Star Love Number:
+- | :literal:`Star Love Number`
   | Love number of the central star (default = 1.0)

-- | Star fluid Love Number:
+- | :literal:`Star fluid Love Number`
   | Fluid Love number of the central star (default = 1.0)
 - Star spin_x = 0.0
 - Star spin_y = 0.0